h33raj/SKF-Code-Examples/flask/26-code_example--Random_password_token_generation--.md

 	When needing to generate random numbers, always use proven methods instead of writing your own.
 	"""
+REMARK Glenn: Maybe also add a way to do this on a Windows OS?
 	#Generate a strong security key
 	app.secret_key = open("/dev/random","rb").read(32)